Battle of the Santa Cruz Islands: Carrier action on 26 October: first strikes

-The TBFs of the second U.S. attack formation from Enterprise were unable to locate the Japanese carriers and instead attacked the Japanese heavy cruiser Suzuya from Abe's Vanguard force but caused no damage.
-At about the same time, nine SBDs from the third U.S. attack formation—from Hornet—found Abe's ships and attacked the Japanese heavy cruiser Chikuma, hitting her with two 1000 lb bombs and causing heavy damage.
+The TBFs of the second US attack formation from Enterprise were unable to locate the Japanese carriers and instead attacked the Japanese heavy cruiser Suzuya from Abe's Vanguard force but caused no damage.
+At about the same time, nine SBDs from the third US attack formation—from Hornet—found Abe's ships and attacked the Japanese heavy cruiser Chikuma, hitting her with two 1000 lb bombs and causing heavy damage.
 The three Enterprise SBDs then arrived and also attacked Chikuma, causing more damage with one bomb hit and two near-misses.
-Finally, the nine TBFs from the third strike group arrived and attacked the smoking Chikuma, scoring one more hit.
+Finally, the nine TBFs from the third strike group arrived and attacked the smoking Chikuma, scoring one more bomb hit.
 Chikuma, escorted by two destroyers, withdrew from the battle and headed towards Truk for repairs.

-The U.S. carrier forces received word from their outbound strike aircraft at 08:30 that Japanese attack aircraft were headed their way.
+The US carrier forces received word from their outbound strike aircraft at 08:30 that Japanese attack aircraft were headed their way.
 At 08:52, the Japanese strike force commander sighted the Hornet task force—the Enterprise task force was hidden by a rain squall—and deployed his aircraft for attack.
-At 08:55, the U.S. carriers detected the approaching Japanese aircraft on radar—about 35 nmi away—and began to vector the 37 Wildcats of their CAP to engage the incoming Japanese aircraft.
-However, communication problems, mistakes by the U.S. fighter control directors, and primitive control procedures prevented all but a few of the Wildcats from engaging the Japanese aircraft before they began their attacks on Hornet.
-Although the U.S. CAP was able to shoot down or damage several dive bombers (the formation leader Lieutenant Sadamu Takahashi had to abort the dive due to the damage), most of the Japanese aircraft commenced their attacks relatively unmolested by U.S. fighters.
+At 08:55, the US carriers detected the approaching Japanese aircraft on radar—about 35 nmi away—and began to vector the 37 Wildcats of their CAP to engage the incoming Japanese aircraft.
+However, communication problems, mistakes by the US fighter control directors, and primitive control procedures prevented all but a few of the Wildcats from engaging the Japanese aircraft before they began their attacks on Hornet.
+Although the US CAP, including fighter pilot Swede Vejtasa, was able to shoot down or damage several dive bombers (the formation leader Lieutenant Sadamu Takahashi had to abort the dive due to the damage), most of the Japanese aircraft commenced their attacks relatively unmolested by US fighters.

 At 09:09, the anti-aircraft guns of Hornet and her escorting warships opened fire as the 20 untouched Japanese torpedo planes and remaining 16 dive bombers commenced their attacks on the carrier.
 At 09:12, a dive bomber placed its 250 kg semi-armor-piercing "ordinary" bomb dead center on Hornet's flight deck, across from the island, which penetrated three decks before exploding, killing 60 men.
 Moments later, a 242 kg high-explosive "land" bomb struck the flight deck, detonating on impact to create an 11 ft hole and kill 30 men.
 A minute or so later, a third bomb hit Hornet near where the first bomb hit, penetrating three decks before exploding, causing severe damage but no loss of life.
 At 09:14, a dive bomber was set on fire by Hornet's anti-aircraft guns; the pilot, Warrant Officer Shigeyuki Sato, deliberately crashed into Hornet's stack, killing seven men and spreading burning aviation fuel over the signal deck.